Laci1953/RC2014-CPM/te/readme.txt

 TE now supports TABs.

-The files, when loaded, will be displayed using TABs alignment.
+The files, when loaded, will be displayed using TABs indentation.

 The TAB interval (4 or 8) may be set from the command line: >TE file.ext [ 4 | 8 ] ; default = 8.